90% of consumers trust in companies and services recommended by friends, relatives or people they know. Only 33% trust ads (Nielsen).

 6. Recurring Benefits

 Even if your loyal customers forget you, you should never forget them.
 Once your customer hits a certain target set by you, offer them benefits that they get to enjoy each month.
-For example, if a customer brings ten new customers in a month, you can offer them discounts or deals over upcoming months.
+For example, if a customer brings ten new customers in a month, you can offer them discounts or deals over the upcoming months.

 7. Exclusive Membership Programs